QiuJueqin/color-correction-toolbox/README.md

 # Camera Color Correction Toolbox

-Camera Color Correction Toolbox makes it easy to calculate the optimal color correction matrix between the camera responses and the targets by minimizing nonlinear loss function.
-This toolbox can          seamlessly cooperate with other modules in the Image Signal Processing pipeline like spatial nonuniformity correction, white-balancing, etc.
+A toolbox to calculate the optimal color correction matrix that maps the camera responses to the target values.

 Following color correction models are supported: